MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-telemetry-analytics-queries.md

     "Days with little interaction may indicate service health issues"

-    This is an interesting statement – I’m not sure if there’s a way to overlay service health metrics over these metrics.
+    This is an interesting statement – I'm not sure if there's a way to overlay service health metrics over these metrics.
 It should all be in App Insights.

 OPEN ISSUE 2:

     Gary Pretty: Overlap for activity per period - Looks like we have a large overlap between ‘Activity per period’ and ‘Activity per user per period’ – given that activity per user is only really useful in some scenarios, such as authenticated, I think it might simplify things to update the ‘Activity per period’ query / instructions to include a note as to how to filter down per user?
 Not sure about this one myself, but thought it was worth bringing up.

     < I agree with you.
-One approach might be to include both in the same section, with the ‘Activity per period’ as the primary with a note about what might be considered more of a ‘special case’ (I will need input on more details of where this is most applicable – as I’ve commented in a previous email). >
+One approach might be to include both in the same section, with the ‘Activity per period’ as the primary with a note about what might be considered more of a ‘special case’ (I will need input on more details of where this is most applicable – as I've commented in a previous email). >

 QUESTION: What changes are required?